 * * * * *

-(2) Medium-duty vehicles may be tested according to the chassis test procedures specified in section 1960.1(k), 1961, 1961.2, Title 13, California Code of Regulations or section 95663, Title 17, California Code of Regulations, as applicable, if a manufacturer develops correlation factors which establish the relationship between engine and chassis testing for each engine family or test group and submits these correlation factors within one year after the beginning of production.
+(2) Medium-duty vehicles may be tested according to the chassis test procedures specified in section 1960.1(k), 1961, 1961.2, or 1961.4, Title 13, California Code of Regulations or section 95663, Title 17, California Code of Regulations, as applicable, if a manufacturer develops correlation factors which establish the relationship between engine and chassis testing for each engine family or test group and submits these correlation factors within one year after the beginning of production.
 The correlation factors shall be applied to the measured in-use engine exhaust emission data to determine the in-use engine exhaust emission levels.
 All correlation factors and supporting data included in a manufacturer's application must be submitted to and approved by the Executive Officer in advance of their use by a manufacturer.
 Correlation factors intended to apply to a specific engine family or test group shall be applicable for each vehicle model incorporating that specific engine.
 Manufacturers shall submit test data demonstrating the applicability of the correlation factors for vehicle models comprising a minimum of 80 percent of their engine sales for that specific engine family or test group.
 The correlation factors for the remaining fleet may be determined through an engineering evaluation based upon a comparison with similar vehicle models.
 The Executive Officer shall approve a submitted correlation factor if it accurately corresponds to other established empirical and theoretical correlation factors and to emission test data available to the Executive Officer.

 * * * * *